Freddy Got Fingered: Later reviews

-RedLetterMedia's web series re:View did an episode covering the film, in which they entertained the idea of the film being an elaborate satire, parodying the typical tropes of gross-out comedies of the time.
-Evidence to support this claim includes the film's use of meta-references, along with its frequent exaggeration of typical gross-out comedy tropes.
-Co-host Mike Stoklasa went further in suggesting that Green made the film as a prank on the studio, stating, "I don't think Tom Green wanted to make a movie; he was told to make a movie, and he said 'Okay, I'm going to make a movie, and we're just going to make it fucking awful.'"

 Director's cut

 Green stated that he would like to do a "director's cut" DVD release of the film in 2011 to celebrate the 10th anniversary.

-On March 9, 2010, on Loveline, Green officially announced that a director's cut would be released.
+On March 9, 2010, on Loveline, Green announced that a director's cut would be released.
 In an answer to a question from a fan on his website tomgreen.com in December 2010, Green said that there was no progress yet in regards to the director's cut.
-In a Reddit "Ask Me Anything" (AMA) Green did on the website Reddit on October 17, 2013, Green responded to a question regarding the release of the director's cut with: "The studio didn't give me the footage to make the directors cut.
+In a Reddit "Ask Me Anything" (AMA) Green did on October 17, 2013, Green responded to a question regarding the release of the director's cut with: "The studio didn't give me the footage to make the directors cut.
 I want to do it.
 If you contact New Regency or 20th Century Fox and tell them you want a directors cut [sic] maybe it will happen!"